What Should Vaginal Opening Look Like? | Clear, Real, Facts

 Maintaining good hygiene without overdoing it protects this sensitive area:

-• Avoid douching; it disrupts natural flora balance leading to infections.
+• Avoid douching; it disrupts the natural vaginal flora balance and can increase irritation or infection risk.

-• Keeps underwear clean and breathable cotton preferred to reduce moisture buildup.
+• Keep underwear clean and choose breathable cotton when possible to reduce moisture buildup.

-• If shaving pubic hair around this area, do so carefully to prevent irritation or cuts near the introitus.
+• If shaving pubic hair around this area, do so carefully to prevent irritation, razor bumps, or cuts near the introitus.

 Regular gynecological visits provide personalized advice tailored to your body’s needs.